VisionsOfficial/Human-Centric-Rulebook/contractual framework/schemas/DataSharingContract.md

 ---------|---------------|------------
-`serviceImport` | Service | The service acting as Data User, importing the data `serviceExport` | Service | The service acting as Data Provider, exporting the data `dataSharing` | Object[] | What the contract agrees upon `dataSharing.purpose` | Purpose | The Purpose for which the data should be used in this contract `dataSharing.datatypes` | DataType[] | The list of DataTypes involved in the contract
+`serviceImport` | Service | The service acting as Data User, importing the data `serviceExport` | Service | The service acting as Data Provider, exporting the data `ConstitutiveAgreement` | ConstitutiveAgreement | The Constitutive Agreement under which this contract applies `AccessionAgreement` | Service | The Accession Agreement `dataSharing` | Object[] | What the contract agrees upon `dataSharing.purpose` | Purpose | The Purpose for which the data should be used in this contract `dataSharing.datatypes` | DataType[] | The list of DataTypes involved in the contract